Skip to content

 GitHub Copilot Code Review

 GitHub's Copilot pricing page lists Copilot Free, Pro, Pro+, and Max individual plans, and says Pro includes access to cloud agent and code review.
-As of the page checked for this repair, Pro is listed at $10 per user per month, Pro+ at $39, and Max at $100.
+As of June 12, 2026, Pro is listed at $10 per user per month, Pro+ at $39, and Max at $100.

 GitHub's own billing announcement says Copilot plans transition to usage-based billing with GitHub AI Credits starting June 1, 2026.
 GitHub's legacy request documentation also states that Copilot code review consumes premium requests when assigned as a reviewer or used in the IDE.
 Because this billing model is changing, teams should verify their current admin billing view before assuming code review is free incremental usage.